NLnetLabs/unbound-manual/source/topics/filtering/rpz.rst

 -------------------------------

-The RPZ implementation in Unbound depends on the ``respip`` module, this module needs to be loaded using :ref:`module-config:<unbound.conf.module-config>`.
+The RPZ implementation in Unbound depends on the ``respip`` module, this module needs to be loaded using :ref:`module-config<unbound.conf.module-config>`.
 Each policy zone is configured in
 Unbound using the **rpz:** clause.
 The full documentation for RPZ in Unbound can be found in the